-- We may use the information to deliver or improve our products and services.
+- We may use the information to deliver or improve our products, services and information delivery.

 - We may periodically send promotional emails about our campaigns, initiatives, or other information which we think you may find interesting using the email address which you have provided and given us permission to contact.

 - From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone or any other method where you have given us permission to do so.
 We may use the information to customise the website according to your interests.

 We will only send emails to addresses where you have explicitly given us permission to contact you, and only for reasons that are absolutely necessary.
 Example types of emails that we may send you are